Euclideon/vaultclient/docs/UserGuide.md

 I cannot log in?
 > Check your internet connection, your license status, and ensure you have used the correct URL, username, and password.
 Make sure your URL has a closed bracket at the end of it if using the default server URL.

-I cannot connect to the Euclideon Vault, how do I resolve this issue?
+I cannot connect to the Euclideon Vault Server, how do I resolve this issue?
 > Check your firewall or proxy settings.
 If running a proxy, check with your IT department that the address is correct and that the correct port is set.

 My proxy isn't working, why?